mchmarny/vulnasync/deploy/README.md

 # deploy

-This deployment bootstraps a fully functional, multi-region, deployment of `s3cme` on GCP containing:
+This deployment bootstraps a fully functional, multi-region, deployment of `vulnasync` on GCP containing:

 **Cloud Run**